Maryland Military and Naval Academy: History

 Maryland Military and Naval Academy opened on September 6, 1885, in Oxford, Maryland.
-Col. Oswald Tilghman, a Confederate veteran and alumni of the similarly named Maryland Military Academy, led its founders.
+Col. Oswald Tilghman, a Confederate veteran and alumnus of the similarly named Maryland Military Academy, led its founders.
 Tilghman's father, West Point-educated General Tench Tilghman, founded the Maryland Military Academy in 1847, a preparatory school in Oxford that closed in 1855 after a fire destroyed the student's facilities.
 The new academy was a revival of the former school but was not considered the same institution.

 Maryland Military and Naval Academy advertised that it offered instruction, lifestyle, and discipline of the U.S. Naval Academy in Annapolis or the United States Military Academy in West Point.
 In November 1885, The Elyria Republican noted that the school provided "a chance for a young man from this district to be educated, cheaply..." through a Congressional appointment to a one-year cadetship.
 Appointed students did not pay for boarding but were charged $125 each term for tuition and around $10 for washing and incidentals.
 Their uniform cost an additional $37 a year and was identical to those of West Point, in grey with a tight jacket, cap, and a black stripe on the trouser legs.
 The cost per term was $500 for students without appointments.
 The General Assembly of Maryland passed an act to incorporate the academy in January 1886.